kirixvelu/project-108/src/blog/article-130.md

 We rise from the north to south,
 So the planet can breathe.

-But, they are telling us,
+They are telling us that:
-we are lucky to be alive.
+we are lucky to be alive,
-People and planet need peace.
+and ignore the needs of planet.
-Yet, they want more and more,
+Yet, they want even more,
 but we are broken pieces.

 We are yet to ask,